hastexo/hastexo-xblock/README.md

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   If unset, the global timeout will be used.

+* `delete_age`: Delete stacks that haven't been resumed in this many seconds.
+  Overrides the globally defined setting.
+The global setting currently only supports days but will begin to support suffixes `d`, `h`, `m`, `s` in future releases.
+Using this attribute will allow setting the `delete_age` value per instance and configure it to have a shorter value.

 You can also use the following nested XML options:

 * `providers`: A list of references to providers configured in the platform.